 Here are a few that we've seen used that we absolutely and completely love (and can't wait to see used again!)…

-Serious, sweet, and practical … sans gag-reflex
+Serious, sweet, wedding readings about love… sans gag-reflex

 The Prophet by Kahlil Gibran